Griffin Dillon

-Griffin Dillon (born April 25, 2003) is an American soccer player who plays as a midfielder for Real Monarchs in the MLS Next Pro.
+Griffin Dillon (born April 25, 2003) is an American soccer player who plays as a midfielder for Real Salt Lake in the MLS.

 Club career

 Born in San Diego, California, Dillon began his career with La Roca Football Club, a youth development club side in his home state.
 At one point, Dillon was La Roca's captain.
 In December 2020, Dillon committed verbally that he would attend the University of Maryland and play college soccer with the Maryland Terrapins as part of their incoming class of 2021.
 In 2021, Dillon joined Real Monarchs, the USL Championship side of Major League Soccer club Real Salt Lake.
 He made his senior debut for the club on May 14, 2021, against LA Galaxy II, coming on as a halftime substitute during a 2–0 defeat.

 On February 2, 2023, Dillon left college after two seasons to re-join Real Monarchs.

+On January 9, 2026, Dillon signed a first team contract with Real Salt Lake.